 Teachers are among those to develop shin splints because they lead athletics, train running, and participate in sports activities like soccer and basketball.

-Shin splints typically develop after physical activity.
-Running on uneven or hilly surfaces can trigger shin splints.
-This means that even non-athletes can experience the pain.
+Shin splints typically appear after or a rigid physical activity.
+For example, running on uneven or hilly surfaces.
+This implies that everyone, athletic or not, can experience the pain.
 Although the pain can ease as they stop moving or exercising, it can linger and eventually cause constant discomfort.

 You are prone to shin splints if: